texeira-coffee/texeira.coffee/chicken-tinga.md

 Reduce heat to low.
 Cover.
 Let cook for an hour.

-Remove cover and chicken pieces to bowl.
+Remove cover and transfer chicken pieces to bowl.

 Raise heat to a vigourous boil and let sauce reduce to half or less.